hungyipu/Odyssey/README.md

  <li>Odyssey.cu</li>

  <li>Odyssey_def.h</li>
- define constants (such as black hole mass, distance to the black hole) and variables which will be saved in the GPU global memory during computation
+ define constants (such as black hole mass, distance to the black hole), and variables which will be saved in the GPU global memory during computation

  <li>Odyssey_def_fun.h</li>
  define functions needed for